 Class Rank is based on Class Rank Points.
 The CRP of all students in a class are listed from highest to lowest with a rank assigned to each.
 The rank indicates where a student’s CRP places him/her in relation to all other students in the class.
 For the student whose CRP places him/her 25th in a class of 465, rank would be expressed as 25/465.
 Class ranks are computed twice a year, at the end of each semester.

 Students earn Honor Roll status for any semester during which they achieve a weighted GPA of 3.5 or above in a minimum of 25 credit hours of approved graded course work.
 Note: Work Study, correspondence, or courses taken pass/fail do not apply towards Honor Roll.
-Students are recognized at the Fall and Spring Honors Convocations and receive an Honor Roll certificate.
+Students are recognized at the Fall and Spring Honors Convocations.

 Students in grades 9-12 are eligible for a Lincoln Southeast Academic Letter when they have earned a 4.0 GPA or above on a weighted grade point scale for 2 consecutive semesters in 25 credit hours of graded course work each semester.
 Students who earn a 4.0 GPA or above on a weighted grade point scale in two additional consecutive semesters will earn an Academic Pin.
 Note: courses taken pass/fail do not apply towards an Academic Letters or Pins.
 A student will not earn an Academic Letter or Pin if a grade of “F” or “U” is received in any class.

-Students whose weighted class rank places them in the top 3% of their class will receive a certificate.
+Students whose weighted class rank places them in the top 3% of their class.
 Second semester seniors receive a medallion to wear at graduation.

-Students who maintain a 4.0 or higher cumulative weighted GPA will receive this certificate and recognition each semester.
+Students who maintain a 4.0 or higher cumulative weighted GPA will receive recognition each semester.
 Note: classes taken pass/fail or with grades of S/U will not count towards the required 25 academic credit hours each semester.

 National Honor Society standards require that students qualify on the basis of scholarship, character, service, and leadership.
 Members are selected from the senior class when they satisfy the following criteria: